jonatan-lagland/nexus/README.md

 ## Work in progress

-- A comprehensive champion profile page to view meta builds and other relevant information
+- Layouts for rune pages and champion synergies in the profile page
-- Full integration with Riot Games API (optimal builds, counters)
+- Further integration with Riot API to display up-to-date meta builds and other relevant information
 - A fully fledged website deployed on Vercel